abbygalelim/moshling_search_streamlit/README.md

 Are you an avid Moshi Online user and moshling hunter?
 Did you wish that you had a fast and clean way of looking up moshlings, their seed combinations, and other stats?
 Well look no further, as this Streamlit application has all of the features for you!

+Quick commands:
+- `streamlit run app/Home.py` to run the application
+- `git pull` to get the latest update of this repository

 ## Pages

 ### Home